 Each share of Series A Convertible Preferred Stock is convertible, at the option of the holder, at any time after the date of issuance of such share, into shares of Special-Voting Common Stock ona1 to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common shares for no consideration or consideration less than the conversion price of the Series A Convertible Preferred Stock.
-Each share of Series B Convertible Preferred Stock, Series C Convertible Preferred Stock, Series D Convertible Preferred Stock and Series E Convertible Preferred Stock shall be conversion, at any time after the date of issuance into shares of Common Stock ona1 to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common shares of Common Stock ona1 to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common shares of Common Stock onal to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common shares of Common Stock onal to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common stock onal to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common stock onal to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common stock onal to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common stock onal to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common stock onal to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common stock onal to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common stock onal to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of add shares for no consideration or consideration less than the conversion price of the respective series of Convertible Preferred Stock, which is equal to the original issuance price for each series of Convertible Preferred Stock.
+Each share of Series B Convertible Preferred Stock, Series C Convertible Preferred Stock, Series D Convertible Preferred Stock and Series E Convertible Preferred Stock shall be convertible, at the option of the holder, at any time after the date of issuance into shares of Common Stock ona1 to1 conversion rate subject to customary anti-dilution adjustments and upon the issuance of additional common shares of common Stock onal to1 shares for no consideration or consideration less than the conversion price of the respective series of Convertible Preferred Stock, which is equal to the original issuance price for each series of Convertible Preferred Stock.